-Reading for the course will come from four books (listed below) as well as scholarly articles and book chapters.
-I will make as much of the reading as possible available via e-Learning.
+Reading for the course will come from four books (listed below) as well as a number of scholarly articles and book chapters.
+I will make the articles available via e-Learning.
 To log in, go to https://elearning.ufl.edu/.
-Four of the books are available electronically and are accessible via the library's Course Reserve system, Ares.
+In addition, three of the books are available electronically and are accessible via the library's Course Reserve system, Ares.

 - 1. D'Anieri, Paul.
 2019.
 Ukraine and Russia: From Civilized Divorce to Uncivil War.
-New York: Cambridge University Press. - o An electronic version of this book is available via Ares. - 2.
+New York: Cambridge University Press. - An electronic version of this book is available via Ares. - 2.
 Renz, Bettina.
 2019.
 Russia's Military Revival.
 Medford, MA: Polity Press. - You will need to purchase this book. - 3.
 Tsygankov, Andrei P. 2019.
 Russia and America: The Asymmetric Rivalry.
 Medford, MA: Polity Press. - o An electronic version of this book is available via Ares. - 4.
-Suny, Ronald Grigor.
-1993.
-The Revenge of the Past: Nationalism, Revolution, and the Collapse of the Soviet Union.
-Stanford: Stanford University Press. - o An electronic version of this book is available via Ares. - 5.
 White, Stephen.
 2001.
 Communism and its Collapse.
-New York: Routledge. - An electronic version of this book is available via Ares.
+New York: Routledge. - o An electronic version of this book is available via Ares.